danielfrg/danielfrg.com/src/content/blog/2012/10/django-ddns-appfog.md

 ### 1.2 Models

-Just one model to store the IPs by publishDate:
+Just one model to store the IPs by pubDate:

 ```python
 class IP(models.Model):